nakajimakou1/donkey/README.md

 * Compete in self driving races like [DIY Robocars](http://diyrobocars.com)
 * Experiment with autopilots, mapping computer vision and neural networks.
 * Log sensor data. (images, user inputs, sensor readings)
-* Drive your car via a web or game controller.
+* Drive your car via a web or game controler.
 * Leverage community contributed driving data.
-* Use existing CAD models for design upgrades.
+* Use existing harsupport
+supportdware CAD designs for upgrades.

-### Get driving.
+### Getting driving.
 After building a Donkey2 you can turn on your car and go to http://localhost:8887 to drive.

 ### Modify your cars behavior.